 Firehouse Subs Public Safety Foundation teams up with EndDD.org to eliminate distracted and impaired driving

 Firehouse Subs has become much more than just a restaurant chain.
 In 2005 after Hurricane Katrina ravaged the Southeast, the company’s co-founders, Chris and Robin Sorensen, visited Mississippi and provided meals to survivors and first-responders.
-Being former first-responders themselves, the Sorensen brothers were inspired by the relentless work and effort involved in the aftermath of the disaster and quickly established the Firehouse Subs Public Safety Foundation to provide local heroes the right support to better serve their communities.
+Being former first-responders themselves, the Sorensen brothers were inspired by the relentless work and effort involved in the aftermath of the disaster and quickly established the Firehouse Subs Public Safety Foundation to provide local heroes the equipment to better serve their communities.

 Recently, the Firehouse Subs Public Safety Foundation has played a significant role in raising awareness of the dangers of impaired and distracted driving.
 In 2015, Firehouse Subs’ CFE Greg Delks lost his daughter Morgan due to impaired driving, devastating the Firehouse Subs community.
 With the shock of her passing, the Foundation established the Mermaids for Morgan restricted fund.
 [View the video about Morgan and Mermaids for Morgan here.]